MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 8. Save and close the **Task Details** page.

 ## Team member and estimates behavior
-To understand the behavior on Team member grid and the estimates, follow these steps.
+To understand the behavior on the **Team Member** grid and the estimates, complete the following steps.

 1. On the **Team Member** grid, select the two generic team members, and then select **Generate Requirements**.
 This will generate resource requirements.
 2. Select the team member row for **Consulting Lead**, and then select **Book**.
 The schedule board opens with a list of resources.
 Select a resource and then select **Book** to book the resource to that requirement.